 Install TaskGraph with

 pip install taskgraph

-Taskgraph includes a tox configuration for automating builds across python versions 2.7, 3.6, and whether psutil is installed.
+Taskgraph includes a tox configuration for automating builds across multiple python versions and whether psutil is installed.
 To execute all tests on all platforms, run:

 TaskGraph Release History